Snowy peaks of Savoy

 The Challenge of Altitude

-You are not afraid of heights.
-You master technical passages, ridges, and long days of walking.
+The void doesn't scare you.
+You master technical sections, ridges, and long days of walking.
 You are one with the Savoyard rock.

 • • Elevation gain: > 800m

-• • Terrain: High mountain, snowfields, exposed passages
+• • Terrain: High mountains, snowfields, exposed sections

 • • Ideal reward: A complete Savoyard Fondue